-- 1. Do the "Adapter Cable" removal procedure on page 3-77 to remove all of the adapter cables. - 2.
-Remove all adapters.
-Refer to the "Adapter or Optional Adapter" removal procedure on page 3-79 for information about removing the adapters.
+- 1. Do the "Adapter Cable" removal procedure on page 3-74 to remove all of the adapter cables. - 2.
+Remove all of the adapters on combination planar.
+Refer to the "Adapter or Optional Adapter" removal procedure on page 3-76 for information about removing the adapters.

-- 3. Place a hand through the rear access opening, and then disconnect the four data signal connectors located on the right side of the combination planar. - To disconnect a data signal connector, place a finger in the pull loop, and then pull the connector straight up. - 4.
-Disconnect power connectors P21 and P22.
+3. Place a hand through the rear access opening, and then disconnect the four data signal connectors located on the right side of the combination planar.

+To disconnect a data signal connector, place a finger in the pull loop, and then pull the connector straight up.

+4. Disconnect power connectors P21 and P22.

-5. Remove the six mounting screws holding the combination planar bulkhead assembly in the CPU-media enclosure.
+Remove the six mounting screws holding the combination planar bulkhead assembly in the CPU-media enclosure.
+Rear View of CPU-Media Enclosure